commontoolsinc/labs/rfcs/2024-05-21-ui-component-model.md

     - Small composable components are easier to understand and debug
 - UI **templates** are **pure functions** (P1)
     - Templates take inputs, and output a UI tree and events
+- Components generate a intermediate representation that the runtime can analyze (P1)
+    - The UI tree that is generated is not a raw DOM, but some kind of UI tree, such as a template description with bindings, or a **VDOM**.
-    - Templates produce a UI tree that is easy for the runtime to analyze and sanitize (probably a VDOM, probably not raw DOM).
+    - The format should be easy for the runtime to analyze and sanitize.
+- Components do not have direct access to the DOM
+    - Like Elm, components produce an intermediate representation, such as a template or VDOM (see above)
+    - Components get generic messages for events, rather than raw DOM events
+    - The runtime handles all actual DOM rendering and event handling “behind the curtain” in a backend.
 - Components are renderable to web (P1)
     - Other platforms may be supported in future, but web platform is primary